Direct Marketing Database Terms

 Seed – To monitor the correct use of a rented direct marketing database, i.e. single use only, ‘seeds’ are placed in the database.
 These are ordinary-looking contacts which, when contacted, a notification is sent to the data provider.

-Segmentation includes choosing criteria specific for your campaign, i.e. geographic location and industry, to target genuinely interested businesses in your products/services.
+Segmentation includes choosing criteria specific for your campaign, i.e. splitting your direct mail lists by geographic location and industry, to target genuinely interested businesses in your products/services.

 Solo – A one-off campaign with a strong promotional offer and the intention of building a customer list rapidly.